leovct/polygon/ops/pos-devnet/POLYGON_DEVNETS_SETUP.md

-# 🐳 VM Setup Playbook for Docker PoS
+# 🐳 Setup for polygon-devnets docker PoS

 ## Table of contents